ARRS Distinguished Educator Award

 - ARRS membership in good standing at the time of nomination

-The nomination deadline for the 2019 award is Monday, October 8, 2018.
-Nominations will be accepted by anyone who is or has played a role in the development and/or implementation of programs and services as outlined in the ARRS educational mission.
+Nominations are accepted for anyone who is or has played a role in the development and/or implementation of programs and services as outlined in the ARRS educational mission.
 The awardee will be announced at the following ARRS Annual Meeting.

 Nominations should include: